25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 In any case, it’s always good to know a few words.

-Knowing a few words and have a basic understanding of the language is always helpful especially in unwanted circumstances or to be able to interact with locals.
+Knowing a few words and having a basic understanding of the language is always helpful, especially in unwanted circumstances or to be able to interact with locals.

 BEST TIME TO TRAVEL TO BAJA CALIFORNIA

-Although warm and sunny most of the time all year round, winters can be chilly and the water cold.
+Although warm and sunny most of the year, winters can be chilly, with cold water.

 There are a couple of things to consider: